ikedim01/proteinpredictor/readme.md

-#Predicting protein properties (Gene Ontology/GO) using ULMFIT
+# Predicting protein properties (Gene Ontology/GO) using ULMFiT

-This project is an attempt to use ULMFIT to predict functional properties of a protein from its one-dimensional amino acid sequence.
+This project is an attempt to use ULMFiT to predict functional properties of a protein from its one-dimensional amino acid sequence.
 So, the first two things to cover are:

-##What is ULMFIT? and, What are proteins?
+## What is ULMFiT? and, What are proteins?

-##What is ULMFIT?
+## What is ULMFiT?
 An algorithm with breakthrough results on NLP; a clever application of transfer learning - [the original paper](https://arxiv.org/abs/1801.06146).

-I'll give a quick walkthrough of applying ULMFIT to a particular NLP problem, as presented in fastai 2019 part1.
+I'll give a quick walkthrough of applying ULMFiT to a particular NLP problem, as presented in fastai 2019 part1.
 For more detail, see the IMDB notebook from lesson 3.

 The problem: **sentiment analysis on IMDB movie reviews**.
 A classification problem - given a movie review written in English, is the review positive or negative?
 Training set of 25K labeled reviews.